 Peripheral artery disease (PAD) is a narrowing of the peripheral arteries to the legs, stomach, arms, and head - most commonly in the arteries of the legs.
-PAD is similar to coronary artery disease (CAD) and carotid artery disease.
+PAD is similar to coronary artery disease (CAD).

 Quick Facts about PAD

-The most common symptoms of PAD are cramping, pain or tiredness in the leg or hip muscles while walking or climbing stairs.
+The most common symptoms of PAD involving the lower extremities are cramping, pain or tiredness in the leg or hip muscles while walking or climbing stairs.
 Typically, this pain goes away with rest and returns when you walk again.

 View an illustration of PAD